rollkit/docs/learn/rollup-glossary.md

 ### Rollup Header

-is metadata about the block which at minimum includes a commitment to the transactions in that blocks.
+is metadata about the block which at minimum includes a commitment to the transactions in that block.

 ### Rollups